-In June 2009 as in 2004 the elections to the European Parliament were conducted under a system of proportional representation called the ‘d’Hondt System’.
+The elections to the European Parliament are conducted under a system of proportional representation called the ‘d’Hondt System’.
 Elections to the European Parliament are held every 5 years.
 There are a total of 785 members of parliament, with the twelve regions into which the United Kingdom was divided returning 72 members.
 Powys falls within the Wales region which returns four members to the European Parliament.

 The next elections are scheduled to be held in June 2014.

 The County of Powys comprises of two Parliamentary Constituencies: Brecon and Radnorshire, Montgomeryshire.
 The House of Commons consists of 646 Members, of whom England returns 529, Wales 40, Scotland 59 and Northern Ireland 18.
 Elections are under the ‘first past the post’ system.
 The last Parliamentary election was held on 6th May 2010 and the next election is due to be held in 2015.

 The National Assembly for Wales held its last elections in May 2011.
 Each parliamentary constituency returns one Assembly Member under the ‘first past the post’ system.
 The forty members so elected are joined by a further twenty members elected under a system of proportional representation which is a variation of the ‘d’Hondt System’ in which Wales is divided into five regions, each returning four members.
 The Montgomeryshire and Brecon and Radnorshire parliamentary constituencies fall within the Mid and West Wales region.
 The next ordinary elections for the Assembly are scheduled for May 2016.